tonai/Lightning-talks/JavaScript/04_Best-practices.md

 Declare your variables at the beginning of each function.

-Why : because JavaScript variables declarations are automatically hoisted.
+Why : because JavaScript variables declarations are [automatically hoisted)(02_Scope-and-functions.md#hoisted-var).
 So you will avoid some strange behaviours.

 Note : you can initialize them later.